Corni33/CarND_P3_BehaviorCloning/README.md

 ## Recording Data

 The training and validation data consists of recorded human driving behavior in the simulator.
-The data contains one lap around the track in each direction and several recovery scenarios, i.e. scenarios for steering the car back to the center of the road.
+The data contains one lap around the track in each direction while driving in the middle of the lane and several recovery scenarios, i.e. scenarios for steering the car back to the center from the left or right side of the road.
 At every frame of the simulation images from three cameras mounted on the vehicle (left, center and right camera) and the steering angle are captured and stored.

 ## Preprocessing

-## Model Architecture and Training Strategy
+## Model Architecture

 As the project has many similarities to the famous paper "End to End Learning for Self-Driving Cars" by Bojarski and Del Testa, their model architecture is used here as a basis.
 An additional fully connected layer has been added to the end of the network, to output only one quantity (steering angle).
 Also two dropout layers have been added to avoid overfitting and allow for better generalization (model.py lines 21).